-The surveyor will briefly inspect the property (usually lasting less than 20 minutes) and will collate their findings with information about local, comparable properties.
-Sometimes a reinstatement value is also calculated which is later used as part of your building insurance.
+The surveyor will briefly inspect the property (usually lasting less than 20 minutes).
+They then collate their findings with information about local, comparable properties.
+Sometimes a reinstatement value is also calculated.
+This can later be used as part of your building insurance.

-A mortgage valuation survey is for the benefit of the mortgage lender and in some cases the home buyer may not even receive a copy of the report.
+A mortgage valuation survey is for the benefit of the mortgage lender.
+In some cases the home buyer may not even receive a copy of the report.
 It is to help the mortgage provider make an informed decision before agreeing to lend funds.
-The report is concise and will only highlight major, obvious defects, which could have a significant effect of the property value which could therefore affect it as security for the proposed loan.
+The report is concise.
+It will only highlight major, obvious defects, which could have a significant effect on the property value.

 How can I make a more informed decision?

-To make a fully informed decision before buying a property, we highly recommend that you commission an independent RICS building survey.
-According to RICS (Royal Institute Of Chartered Surveyors), only 20% of home buyers undertake some form of independent survey before purchasing, despite it being the largest investment many people will make in their lifetimes.
-Quite a shocking figure on it’s own but when you consider that we spend just a few hours looking around a potential new home before making an offer, the importance of seeking professional advice on the property’s condition is even more critical to safeguard you from any nasty and potentially expensive shocks once you move in.
+When you consider that most people spend just a few hours or even minutes looking around a potential new home before making an offer, the importance of seeking professional advice on the property’s condition is even more critical.
+Make sure you safeguard yourself from any nasty, and potentially expensive shocks once you move in.

-If you would like a quote for your next dream home, please complete our Quick Quote form & one of the team will be back in touch straightaway.
+If you would like a quote for your next home, please complete our Quick Quote form & one of the team will be back in touch straight away.